Hilltop Rules, Regulations and Procedures

 No loud noises such as power equipment, music, barking dogs, etc. shall be permitted between the hours of 9 PM and 6 AM.

 The Association recommends that anyone who has problems with noise from neighbors or their guests should call the police department.
+Loud music or parties that unreasonably disturbs another Unit(s) is prohibited.

 The Association is responsible for painting and/or staining of all exterior building surfaces as well as fences and decks.
 See Painting and Staining schedule and procedures on the Association’s website.
 Owners’ cooperation with the schedule and procedures is required.